Scholastic Corporation: Company history

-Scholastic was founded in 1920 by Maurice R. Robinson near Pittsburgh, Pennsylvania, to be a publisher of youth magazines.
-The first publication was The Western Pennsylvania Scholastic.
-It covered high school sports and social activities; the four-page magazine debuted on October 22, 1920, and was distributed in 50 high schools.
-More magazines followed for Scholastic Magazines.
+Scholastic was founded in 1920 by Maurice R. Robinson near Pittsburgh as a publisher of youth magazines.
+Its first publication, The Western Pennsylvania Scholastic, covered high school sports and social activities.
+The four-page magazine debuted on October 22, 1920, and was distributed in 50 high schools.
+More publications followed under Scholastic Magazines.
 In 1948, Scholastic entered the book club business.
-In 1957, Scholastic incorporated their first international subsidiary in Canada, Scholastic Canada.

-In the 1960s, other international publishing locations were established in England (1964), New Zealand (1964), and Sydney (1968).
-Also in the 1960s, Scholastic entered the book publishing business.
+The company incorporated its first international subsidiary, Scholastic Canada, in 1957.
+During the 1960s, it established other international publishing locations in England (1964), New Zealand (1964), and Sydney (1968), while also entering the book publishing business.
 In the 1970s, Scholastic created its TV entertainment division.
-From 1975 until his death in 2021, Richard Robinson, son of the corporation's founder, was CEO and president.
+From 1975 until his death in 2021, Richard Robinson, son of the corporation's founder, served as CEO and president.
 Scholastic began trading on the Nasdaq on May 12, 1987.

-In 2000, Scholastic purchased Grolier for US$400 million.
-Scholastic became involved in a video collection in 2001.
-In February 2012, Scholastic bought Weekly Reader Publishing from Reader's Digest Association, and announced in July 2012 that it planned to discontinue separate issues of Weekly Reader magazines after more than a century of publication, and co-branded the magazines as Scholastic News/Weekly Reader.
+In 2000, Scholastic purchased Grolier for $400 million, and it expanded into video collections the following year.
+Scholastic developed FASTT Math with Tom Snyder in 2005 to improve student proficiency in multiplication, division, addition, and subtraction through a series of games and memorization quizzes gauging the student's progress.
+Partnering with Houghton Mifflin Harcourt in 2011, Scholastic developed READ 180 to help students with their reading skills.
+In February 2012, Scholastic acquired Weekly Reader Publishing from the Reader's Digest Association.
+In July 2012, Scholastic announced plans to discontinue separate issues of Weekly Reader after more than a century of publication, co-branding the magazines as Scholastic News/Weekly Reader.
+In 2013, the company developed System 44 with Houghton Mifflin Harcourt to further support reading development.
 Scholastic sold READ 180 to Houghton Mifflin Harcourt in 2015.
-In December 2015, Scholastic launched the Scholastic Reads Podcasts.
+In December 2015, it launched the Scholastic Reads Podcasts.
 On October 22, 2020, Scholastic celebrated its 100th anniversary.
-In 2005, Scholastic developed FASTT Math with Tom Snyder to help students with their proficiency with math skills, specifically being multiplication, division, addition, and subtraction through a series of games and memorization quizzes gauging the student's progress.
-In 2013, Scholastic developed System 44 with Houghton Mifflin Harcourt to help students encourage reading skills.
-In 2011, Scholastic developed READ 180 with Houghton Mifflin Harcourt to help students understand their reading skills.

 Company structure

-The business has three segments: Children's Book Publishing and Distribution, Education Solutions, and International.
-Scholastic holds the perpetual US publishing rights to the Harry Potter and Hunger Games book series.
-Scholastic is the world's largest publisher and distributor of children's books and print and digital educational materials for pre-K to grade 12.
-In addition to Harry Potter and The Hunger Games, Scholastic is known for its school book clubs and book fairs, classroom magazines such as Scholastic News and Science World, and popular book series: Clifford the Big Red Dog, The Magic School Bus, Goosebumps, Horrible Histories, Captain Underpants, Animorphs, The Baby-Sitters Club, and I Spy.
+Scholastic Corporation has three business segments: Children's Book Publishing and Distribution, Education Solutions, and International.
+Scholastic holds the perpetual US publishing rights to Harry Potter and The Hunger Games.
+It is the world's largest publisher and distributor of children's books, alongside print and digital educational materials for pre-K through grade 12.
+Scholastic is known for its school book clubs and book fairs, classroom magazines such as Scholastic News and Science World, and popular book series including Clifford the Big Red Dog, The Magic School Bus, Goosebumps, Horrible Histories, Captain Underpants, Dumb Bunnies, Animorphs, The Baby-Sitters Club, and I Spy.
 Scholastic also publishes instructional reading and writing programs, and offers professional learning and consultancy services for school improvement.
-Clifford the Big Red Dog is the official mascot of Scholastic.
+Clifford the Big Red Dog is the company's official mascot.